JohnMarohn/FreqDemod/docs/background.rst

    \int_{-\infty}^{+\infty} \langle x_{T}(t) \: x_{T}(t + \tau) \rangle \: dt\end{gathered}

 where :math:`\langle \cdots \rangle` indicates a statistical average.
-The manipulations leading to :eq:`Eq:FTdeltaphi` are still valid with the :math:`T`-subscripted variables, with the result that
+The manipulations leading to equation :eq:`Eq:FTdeltaphi` are still valid with the :math:`T`-subscripted variables, with the result that

 .. math::